wtchen/datatools-ui/docs/user/editor/patterns.md

 <!-- - Clear pattern – removes stop sequence from pattern -->
 <br>

-## Creating pattern alignments
+## Editing/Creating Pattern Geometry
 As mentioned above, pattern shapes will begin to draw automatically as stops are added in sequence.
-However, if you need to make adjustments to the auto-generated shape, clicking `Edit` will allow you to begin editing the shape segments between stops.
+However, if you need to make adjustments to the auto-generated shape, clicking `Edit pattern geometry` will allow you to begin editing the shape segments between stops.

 ### Basic editing
-Once editing a pattern shape, there are a few behaviors you should be aware of:
+While editing a pattern shape, there are a few behaviors you should be aware of:

 - Dragging a handle (✕) will create a new alignment between stops or surrounding handles
 - Clicking the pattern will add additional handles to the segment